HomeBlog Home

 Picking the right mortgage lender is a huge step in buying a home.
 Local lenders often have stronger reputations with real estate agents and sellers.
 A trusted local lender can help make your offer stand out and move the process along more smoothly.

-Listing agents check the lender and pre-approval letter on every offer.
+Listing agents check the lender and the pre-approval letter on every offer.
 If your lender is known for missing deadlines or causing issues, it could hurt your chances.
-In smaller towns, word travels fast and agents remember which lenders are easy to work with.
+In smaller towns, word travels fast, and agents remember which lenders are easy to work with.

-Ask your Realtor who they recommend for a local mortgage lender.
-A well-known and respected lender can make your home buying experience easier and may even help your offer get accepted.
+Ask your Realtor for a local mortgage lender recommendation.
+A well-known and respected lender can make your home-buying experience easier and may even help your offer get accepted.

 6. Offer to Pay the Sellers' Moving Expenses

 A creative way to make your offer more appealing to home sellers is to pay for their moving expenses.
-This idea is not common, so it often gets a seller’s attention.
+This idea is uncommon, so it often attracts a seller’s attention.

 7. No Personal Letters